-Having a Diploma in Stress Management gives me more understanding of how my stress works.
-Taking my stress away helps me deal with the issues I have to deal with.
-Taking away stress away also allows me to focus on staying positive so that I can make better decisions, particularly around my health.
+Having a Diploma in Stress Management gives me more understanding of how my own stress works.
+Taking my stress away helps me deal with my physical issues, and also allows me to focus on staying positive so that I can make better decisions, particularly around my health.

 I believe there are ways to deal with stress.
-For example, not being afraid to say no to unreasonable demands from family, particularly if their demands are likely to create more stress.
-Perhaps we need to think about whether the demands or request they’re asking is fair.
-If the demand was placed on someone else and not you, would you see it as being fair?
+For example, not being afraid to say no to unreasonable demands from family, particularly if we feel their demands are likely to create more stress.
+Perhaps we need to think about whether what they’re asking is fair.
+If the demand was placed on someone else, would you see it as fair?

-As a child I never said no. But if what they’re asking isn’t right, then you need to say no, but give your reasons rather than giving a list of excuses.
-You are merely refusing the request and not the person.
-Or maybe a compromise can be reached by you offering an alternative.
+As a child I never said no. But if what family are asking isn’t right, then we need to say no, but with reasons rather than a list of excuses.
+We are refusing the request, not the person.
+Or maybe a compromise can be reached; we could try offering an alternative.
 If the time isn’t right but the request is, an explanation will help the other person understand why it can’t be done when they want.

-Look at the issues that are causing you stress.
-To manage stress, look at the people you have in your life.
-Rather than wait for the stress to pass, try to deal with stress when you experience it.
-Things always feel different through the benefit of hindsight.
+Perhaps we must look at the issues and the people that are causing us stress.
+Rather than wait for the stress to pass, we must deal with it when we experience it.
+Things always feel different with the benefit of hindsight.